Whakatakapokai has been designed from a Maaori centred approach to deliver unique services within the Youth Justice residential network.

 Telephone: 09 917 5430

 This number is staffed between normal office hours Monday to Friday 9am-5pm.
 After Hours, this number is redirected to the Communications Room, which is staffed 24/7.
-The mailbox is monitored during normal office hours.
+The email address is monitored during normal office hours.

 Note: Waikato-Tainui tikanga and kawa includes the use of double vowels in words instead of macrons.